What's new in Windows Phone SDK 8.0

 An interruption, such as a reminder or notification

 The lock screen

-For more info, see Simulation Dashboard for Windows Phone.
+For more info, see Simulation Dashboard for Windows Phone 8.

 Screen shots.
 You can now capture screen shots of your app running on a physical phone by using a special key combination.
-For more info, see How to create screenshots for Windows Phone Store.
+For more info, see How to create screenshots for the Store for Windows Phone 8.